apache/commons-rng/commons-rng-examples/examples-stress/stress_test.md

 **PractRand** runs for a long time as the RNG output is tested in doubling sizes starting from 1 KB.
 The default maximum is 32 TB of RNG output.
 At each doubling of data an interim test analysis is performed.
 The tests compare the current aggregated output to previous tests.
 Thus memory consumption grows with the test duration.
-Trials have shown the following:
+Trials have shown the following maximum memory consumption when watching the **PractRand** process:

 | Argument  | Max memory (KB) |
 | --------- | ---------- |